dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/radiobutton-control-windows-forms.md

   - "radio buttons"
   - "RadioButton control [Windows Forms]" ms.assetid: e895b2a5-9bcb-4486-b165-eaf4c3ea9644
+description: Learn how the RadioButton controls present a set of two or more mutually exclusive choices to the user.
 ---
 # RadioButton Control (Windows Forms)
 Windows Forms `RadioButton` controls present a set of two or more mutually exclusive choices to the user.
 While radio buttons and check boxes may appear to function similarly, there is an important difference: when a user selects a radio button, the other radio buttons in the same group cannot be selected as well.